 How To Assess Ankle Mobility

+Below you will find our favorite option to self-assess ankle mobility.
+It is important to watch the entire video and listen to the instructions/details as it can be easy to compensate and get false measurements.
+As long as it’s done correctly, this test has been shown to have good reliability and allows measurement of error (Konor, Morton, Eckerson, and Grindstaff, 2012).
 This is a good assessment to start with because we are limiting degrees of freedom and removing the weight-bearing component.
 In a half-kneeling position with a wall nearby for support and balance, you can focus on just moving at your ankle and getting a clean measurement!

 Unlock Ankle Mobility With This Dynamic Ankle Mobilization

 This tends to be my go-to ankle mobility exercise before lower body workouts, especially squatting!
 Spending a couple of minutes grooving the motion and working the directions that feel limited always helps to unlock ankle mobility.

 We want to be loud and clear – we are not promising you will unlock ankle mobility forever with just these exercises.
 Mobility is dynamic, it can come and go.
 If you don’t use it, you can lose it!
 However, if you work on something daily it tends to improve and it tends to stick better than if you don’t do it.
 Mobility is more than just bones, joints, and muscles, there is a neuromuscular component as well.
 Your brain and your body will allow you to move into a specific range of motion if you train it!
 Below are some of our favorite exercises to do immediately after the mobilizations and stretches shown above to unlock your ankle mobility and make it stick!